Schools confront ‘off the rails’ numbers of failing grades

 The increase in failing grades has been seen in districts of all sizes around the country.

-At Jespersen’s school in the Salem-Keizer Public School district, hundreds of students initially had not just Fs, but grade scores of 0 percent, indicating they simply were not participating in school at all.
+At Jespersen’s school in the Salem-Keizer Public School district, hundreds of students initially had not just Fs, but grade scores of 0.0%, indicating they simply were not participating in school at all.
 In New Mexico, more than 40 percent of middle and high school students were failing at least one class as of late October.
-In Houston, 42 percent of students received at least one F in the first grading period of the year.
-Nearly 40 percent of grades for high school students in St. Paul, Minnesota, were Fs, double the amount in a typical year.
+In Houston, 42% of students received at least one F in the first grading period of the year.
+Nearly 40% of grades for high school students in St. Paul, Minnesota, were Fs, double the amount in a typical year.

 In response schools have been ramping up outreach efforts, prioritizing the return of struggling students for in-person learning and in some cases changing grading policies and giving students more time to complete assignments.